-We also have audited FCSIC's internal control over financial reporting as of December 31, 2023, based on criteria established in the Internal Control - Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-1 Other information consists of information included with the financial statements, other than the auditors' report.

-In our opinion, FCSIC maintained, in all material respects, effective internal control over financial reporting as of December 31, 2023, based on COSO.
+We also have audited FCSIC's internal control over financial reporting as of December 31, 2024, based on criteria established under 31 U.S. Code (U.S.C.) § 3512(c), (d), commonly known as the Federal Managers' Financial Integrity Act of 1982 (FMFIA).
+In our opinion, FCSIC maintained, in all material respects, effective internal control over financial reporting as of December 31, 2024, based on criteria established under FMFIA.